meilisearch/documentation/documents.md

 Insert a list of documents or update them if they already exist based on [their unique identifiers](/documents.md#schemas).

+The update id returned by this function can be sent to the [get update status route](/indexes.md#get-an-update-status) to retrieve informations about its advancement.

 #### Headers

 | Header              | Value            |